svgeesus/EuroMPE/pitch-dac.md

 3250 has 5% tolerance, 10Ω has effective resolution of 1.3% (130 mΩ), tempco ±50ppm/C

 Needs error analysis to be sure the error budget from resistor matching is reasonable.
 Breadboard this with OPA2777PA to measure performance, in particular gain error and offsets.
-Assume 0.1% resistors plus trimmers, or 0.01% resistor pack.
+Assume  0.01% resistor pack, possibly with trimmers too.
 Needs DAC on a SOIC to DIP breakout board.

 at 10k 0.01% (100ppm) is 1 ohm; 0.025% (250ppm) is 2.5 ohm
-10,001/9999 gain gives a 1mv error on 5V.
+10,001/9999 gain gives a 1mv error on +5V, far too big.

 Note "This unity-gain difference amplifier (equal resistors) causes the input difference voltage (V2-V1) to be impressed on R5; the resulting current flows to the load.
 The offset voltage, however, is applied directly to the noninverting input and is amplified by +2 – like a noninverting amplifier (G = 1 + R2/R1).
 Thus, a 10-mV offset voltage creates 20 mV across R5, producing a 20mA output current offset.
 A -10-mV offset would create a -20-mA output current (current sinking from the load)."